 The comments (occasional as they may be) are significant.
 The comments include a “ping back” to a discussion of great interest which took place at the Isaac Brock Society.

-Origins of the psychological torment of those targetted by the extra-territorial application of U.S. tax and banking laws
+Origins of the psychological torment of those targeted by the extra-territorial application of U.S. tax and banking laws

 First, a toxic mix of Obama’s IRS, the tax compliance industry and the media worked to create an environment where individuals living outside the United States were led to believe, that the U.S. was enforcing U.S. citizenship-based taxation on Americans abroad.
 During the summer of 2011 innocent Americans abroad (some who had relinquished U.S. citizenship years earlier),were ushered into the OVDI program.